MBO Ventures Completes First Cannabis ESOP, Neutralizing 280E Impact

 5. The ESOP is a tax-free entity.
 All income flowing to the ESOP is tax exempt.

-6. Owners can maintain full control of the company, regardless of what percentage is sold to the ESOP.
+6. Owners can continue managing the company, regardless what percentage is sold to the ESOP.

 7. Under an ESOP, funds used to buy the company are fully tax deductible, financing accomplished with pre-tax dollars.